 Oldest, Most Affordable University and the Counties Biggest Employer: Highlight

 Western Oregon University (WOU) was founded in 1856, making it the oldest higher-learning institution in Oregon.
 And it’s also the most affordable.
 Not only does WOU provide students with a well-rounded education, but it’s also situated in a pretty idyllic location.
 And it’s an Emerging Hispanic Serving Institution, the first four-year public university in Oregon to have this designation.

 Real Estate Prices: Highlight

 It’s rare these days to point out real estate prices as a highlight anywhere.
 But in comparison to surrounding areas in Oregon, Polk County’s are pretty reasonable.
-Realtor.com reports that the recent median sold price in the county is $437.5K.
+Realtor.com reports that the recent median sold price in the county was $437.5K.
+Even with the rate rising to $471,921 in 2023, real estate prices remain reasonable.
 Not too shabby when you consider all the perks of living here.

 The Best County is Washington County?

 It all depends on what you’re looking for.
 For us, it was a bit of a toss-up between Washington County and Polk County, but when you take into account the easy access to city amenities, diversity awareness, and job opportunities, not to mention easy access to both nature and the freeway, Washington County is pretty hard to beat.